Quantum-Accelerators/quacc/docs/src/install/codes.md

 By default, QuAcc (via ASE) will look for executables named `g16`, `g09`, or `g03` (in order of decreasing preference).
 If you want to use a different executable name, define the `ASE_GAUSSIAN_COMMAND` environment variable accordingly.
 See the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html) for more details.

+As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html), by default the executables named `g16`, `g09`, or `g03` will be searched (in order of decreasing preference) to run Gaussian.
+To use a different executable name, you will need to define an environment variable named `ASE_GAUSSIAN_COMMAND`.
+It should be of the form `ASE_GAUSSIAN_COMMAND="/path/to/my/gaussian_executable gaussian.com > orca.log"`.

 ## ORCA

-As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/orca.html), to use ORCA in parallel mode, you will need to define an environment variable named `ASE_ORCA_COMMAND` that is the full path to the ORCA executable.
+As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/orca.html), to use ORCA in parallel mode, you will need to define an environment variable named `ASE_ORCA_COMMAND`.
+It should be of the form `ASE_ORCA_COMMAND="/path/to/my/orca orca.inp > orca.out"`.

 ## xTB